 Google Mobile Index: What It Means for Doctors and Dentists By on December 09, 2016

 What, me worry?
-The impact of Google's Mobile First search index for dentists and doctors.
+The impact of Google

 Is it Time to Worry?
 (Hint: Yes!)